chrisdew/jsonspace/README.md

 * WebSocket
 * DNS

-Other will be implemented when needed, but will probably include:
+Others will be implemented when needed, and will probably include:

 * HTTP server
 * HTTP client